 If you're happy to accept cookies, continue to browse our site or click 'x' and we'll close this message.

-NaturalCycles: Can basal body temperature and details of a woman’s menstrual cycle, effectively predict fertility and therefore act as contraception?
+NaturalCycles: Can body temperature and woman’s menstrual cycle details, effectively predict fertility and act as contraception?

 Like a lot of 20-somethings in the Western world, I spend the odd 10 minutes here and there scrolling through social media.
 One day in July I was scrolling through Instagram and a sponsored post for an app called NaturalCycles appeared.
 Following the release of an egg cell from the ovary (ovulation), basal body temperature (BBT) increases between 0.2 and 0.45°C. This is due to hormonal changes occurring in the body, namely; lowered oestrogen, a surge of luteinising hormone (LH) and elevated progesterone1.
 This app claimed to be able to replace more conventional methods of contraception by using basal body temperature and details about a woman’s menstrual cycle.
 The app uses this information to assign the days on which a woman is fertile (red), and so should either abstain from sexual activity or use protection, and the days on which she is not fertile (green), when she can have unprotected sex.
 My curiosity was piqued, so here I am today writing this piece for Ask for Evidence.